 TryGetValue returns true and writes the value into the out parameter when the key is present, or returns false and leaves the parameter at its default when the key is absent.
 No exception either way.
 This is the idiomatic shape for "look up the value if it exists" in C#.

 The one-argument overload uses the type's default (zero for numbers, null for reference types).
-The two-argument overload uses the value you pass.
-This is useful when the dictionary is conceptually "a count per id" and a missing key just means zero.
+The two-argument overload uses the provided value.
+This is useful when the dictionary is conceptually "a count per id" and a missing key means zero.

-A subtle point: GetValueOrDefault can hide bugs if you actually do care about the difference between "key absent" and "key present with the default value."
+A subtle point: GetValueOrDefault can hide bugs if the difference between "key absent" and "key present with the default value" matters.
 If a stock count of zero means "out of stock" but a missing key means "we don't carry this product at all," GetValueOrDefault collapses both into the same answer.
 Use TryGetValue when that distinction matters.

 ContainsKey answers "is this key in the dictionary?" in O(1) time on average: